LinuxCommandLibrary

 TLDR

-Extract [m]essage from file
+Extract message from file

-Conceal message [f]ile content [C]ompressed in text from file and save to result
+Conceal message in text file

 SYNOPSIS